 The objective of control flow analysis is to determine the potential problems in logic branches that might result in a loop condition or improper processing.

-Hope these questions will help you in attending Manual Testing interview.
+We hope these questions will help you ace the Manual Testing interview.